MAYOR JOHNSON SIGNED AN EXECUTIVE ORDER ESTABLISHING A DEPARTMENT OF GUN VIOLENCE REDUCTION

 For years, community members have advocated for this department to be established and made permanent through an ordinance.
 The goal of the ordinance is to create community accountability, long-term, and sustainable solutions, give the office grant-making power, and assurance that this office is not subject to be dissolved due to political priorities.

-This department must be established by ordinance and have a minimum budget of $100M.
+This department must be established by ordinance.